 - Directories, including directories of doctors and medical specialists; and health information directories to find consumer health resources, support groups, and organizations.

-- Call your Regional Medical Library at 1-800-338-7657 to find the closest medical library open to you.
+- Contact your NLM Supported Regional Medical Library to find the closest medical library open to you.

 - Ask a hospital, health sciences, or medical library what services are available to you such as interlibrary loan, reference assistance, or database searches.
 Ask if the library charges fees for services.

-- Centers for Disease Control and Prevention CDC) for health statistics, travelers' health guides, information on diseases and health topics.
-CDC has a Spanish-language Web site
+- Centers for Disease Control and Prevention (CDC) for health statistics, travelers' health guides, information on diseases, and health topics.
+CDC has a Spanish-language Web site.

-- www.usa.gov, for all government information.
+- USA.gov for links to more government health information.

 - MedlinePlus Evaluating Internet Health Information, National Library of Medicine

 - Using Trusted Resources, NIH National Cancer Institute

 - How to Evaluate Health Information on the Internet, NIH Office of Dietary Supplements